About the Course

 |Total||100||Sum this column|

-There are a total of four exams, with the fourth exam held on the last day of the semester serving as a cumulative final.
-The dates, times, chapter coverage and allowed materials are described on the exams page .
+There are a total of three during term exams, with the fourth exam at the end of semester serving as a cumulative final.
 Please place these exam dates and times in your calendar today.

 Unless superseded by a valid excuse a missed exam will result in a zero.
 Valid excuses are officially sanctioned UF events, medical excuses or family emergencies.
-Acceptable excuses will require a coach's, doctor's or instructor sanctioned note with a verifiable contact phone number.
-The documentation must be provided to your instructor immediately.
-A valid excuse for your absence on the exam date will allow you to take a make-up exam.
+Acceptable excuses require a coach's, doctor's or instructor sanctioned note with a verifiable contact phone number.
+The documentation must be provided to your instructor within 24 hours of the exam.
+A valid excuse will allow you to take a make-up exam.

-Students who need special accommodations due to a registered disability must carry out the DRC procedures described below.
+Students who need accommodations due to a disability must carry out the DRC procedures described below.

-Each quiz in your discussion section is typically based on (though not necessarily identical to) a homework problem from the most recent homework assignment past due.
+A quiz in your discussion section is typically based on (though not identical to) a homework problem from the homework turned in Monday of that week.
 The particular problem given in each discussion section is chosen at random and thus its difficulty will vary throughout the semester.
-Quizzes are given only on Tuesday or Wednesday.
-It is not permitted to share the contents of a quiz and doing so is a violation of the university Honor Code.
+Quiz numbering corresponds to HW numbering.
+Quizzes are given only on Wednesday, Thursday, or Friday.
+Quizzes will not be assigned during exam weeks, and the Quiz time will be used by your TA to help you review for the exam.

-Approved make-ups for missed quizzes will take place at the first opportunity determined by your TA according to the absence and makeup policy stated above.
-The documentation must be provided to your TA within 1 week of the missed quiz or a rational reason that it will be delayed must be e-mailed along with the projected receipt date of the documentation to your TA within that period.
-All quizzes must be made up within one week of the missed quiz.
-The last date for an eligible makeup will be the Wednesday before the last day of class.
+Approved make-ups for missed quizzes will take place according to the absence and makeup policy stated above.
+The documentation must be provided to your TA within 1 week of the missed quiz or a rational reason for the delay in providing documentation must be e-mailed along with the projected receipt date of the documentation to your TA within that period.
+All quizzes must be made up within two weeks of the missed quiz, with the exception of the makeup of the final quiz, which must be completed before the first scheduled reading day.

 Your quiz grade = 20 * (total quiz points / max points).
-The lowest quiz grade is dropped, excluding quiz 0 and quiz 7.
+The lowest quiz score (evaluated as a percentage of points earned) will be dropped.
+Only one quiz will be dropped from the calculation.

-Homework is based on the MasteringPhysics online homework system and assignments are due Mondays at 12PM (noon) EDT.
+Homework is based on the WileyPLUS online homework system and assignments are due Mondays at noon, 12PM.
 Each student gets a unique set of numbers for each problem.
 Because of the length of time each homework set is available, there are no extensions on the homework.
 You are strongly encouraged to start entering your answers well ahead of the deadline to avoid possible technical problems that might occur on the day the homework is due.
 If an unforeseen technical difficulty like a down internet connection or computer virus causes you to miss the deadline, you will not receive credit for the unfinished work.
-The homework solutions will be released at 12:05PM EDT on Mondays to give you meaningful feedback on your problem solving work.

 Your homework grade = 5 * (total homework points / max points).
-The lowest homework score will be dropped.
+The lowest homework score is dropped from the calculation.

 Homework and academic honesty: While we encourage students to discuss homework problems with one another, we regard it as a breach of academic honesty to get homework solutions or algorithms external sources, including websites or companies that give away or sell such solutions or algorithms (this is stated explicitly in our course Academic Honesty policy found below).